msk-mind/datasheets-for-datasets/pathology-data-mining/ocra/ocra_master_table.md

 A number of columns appeared in multiple base tables - these were re-named to record which base table each value was taken from.

-A number of columns were added to make common queries simpler
+A number of columns were added to make common queries simpler:

 | **Field name** | **Description** | **Field Type** | **Encoding** |
 |---|---|---|---|